The title of the article, Nonprofit Email Marketing: How To Create Clickable Messages

 Other Calls to Action

-Empower supporters to engage with your cause in new ways by promoting other involvement opportunities.
-You might encourage volunteerism, advocacy, or participation in smaller events.
+Empower supporters to engage with your cause in new ways by promoting involvement opportunities other than donating.
+You might encourage volunteerism, advocacy, or event attendance.

 Key Nonprofit Email Marketing Metrics To Track

-Within your email marketing software, you’ll be able to find metrics like open rates and click-through rates.
-This data indicates what resonates with your audience and how well your messaging is driving engagement.
+Within your email marketing software, you’ll find metrics like open rates and click-through rates.
+This data indicates what types of emails resonate with your audience and how well your messaging drives engagement.

 To refine your outreach and better target supporters, monitor these data points: